-As a parent I know how hard it is to pack all the neccessities needed for a fun day at the beach.
+As a parent I know how hard it is to pack all the necessities needed for a fun day at the beach.
 Sunscreen, towels, etc. The good news is that is all you will need this time.
 The Wilmington Town Beach rents everything else, including aqua bikes, kayaks, canoes, and paddleboards.
 One of the best parts about this spot is the park.
 If the kids need a break from the water, the park is right next to it.
 You don't even have to leave your seat, you can see it all from your towel.
-Make sure you stay on Thursday nights for the evening concerts happening July - August.

 Parent tip: Grab a picnic table and set up early.
 They get claimed fast, especially in summer!

-Mounatin biking is one of the fastest growing activities in the region and there is good reason for this.
-There is a great trail system on Whiteface Mountain with a variety of terrain, so kids, adults, beginners, and pros can have fun riding.
+Mountain biking is one of the fastest growing activities in the region, and there is good reason for this.

 Wilmington has its very own pump track that was built and designed by Kyle Ebbett, former World Cup downhill mountain bike racer, dirt jump professional, and course designer for multiple pro-level mountain bike events.
 The pump track and all of its jumps, berms, and mounds is located behind the Little Supermarket, so grab one of their famous sub sandwiches and head over to ride with or to watch the kids enjoy the turns and jumps of the track.
 The best part?
 It's free and open to everyone.